 Mediation is a non-adversarial process where the parties make the important decisions regarding how they want to move forward.
 Mediation focuses on the future instead of the past.
 Parties meet together and separately with the mediator as they discuss issues and work together to reach agreements.

 Scheduling a mediation will help you determine whether mediation will work for your situation.
 It will also prepare you for a successful mediation experience.
 Consultations take place in-person or through online-video.

 Social distancing is a must for all of us right now.
 Through online-video meetings, parties are able to meet together without having to be physically present.
 Right now, all consultations and mediations take place through online-video meetings in order to protect our clients.

 In divorce or legal separation, most of our clients don’t have or want to use attorneys because of the adversarial nature of the process and to save on costs involved in a divorce.
-In this case, Keiter Mediation can prepare court documents based on agreements made in mediation and will also help the parties with self-filing.
-The fee for this service is $1,000.00 and can be paid at the time of mediation or when the parties want to start the filing process.
+In this case, Keiter Mediation will prepare court documents based on agreements made in mediation and will also help the parties with the self-filing process.
+The fee for this service is $1,000.00 and is paid at the time of mediation.
 We can help you from start to finish.